 If, like us, you’re using good accounting software, you’ll usually be able to see clearly how much profit is available to be paid out as dividends.

-When we first started our company, we chose not to pay out any dividends. this meant we were able to build up our ‘retained’ profit since it carries over to future years.
+When we first started our company, we chose not to pay out any dividends.
+This meant we were able to build up our ‘retained’ profit since it carries over to future years.

 This has meant that even in periods where we have struggled and perhaps not made a profit, we have still been able to pay dividends from the ‘retained profits’ of previous years.